Timothy Stamps: Political career

 At the 1980 election, Stamps fought the white roll Kopje constituency as an Independent candidate against the Rhodesian Front.
 Although he polled only about one-third of the vote in a straight fight, this was the highest vote for any non-Rhodesian Front candidate.
 Along with a number of the white elite in the post-independence period, Stamps subsequently joined ZANU-PF.
 Being one of only a small number of party members with healthcare management experience, Stamps' advice and services were eagerly sought.
 He became a ZANU-PF Member of Parliament at the 1985 general election and in 1986 was appointed as Minister of Health and Child Welfare – a position he held until 2002.

+When he inherited two large properties from a family member when that family member passed away of old age in 1992, he donated both properties to a charity that resettled indigenous small-holder farmers onto the land.
+A year later the resettlement was hailed as a successful example of a land resettlement program.
+By 1999, it was still being hailed as a success by observers as the resettled families reported that every year had resulted in successful harvests.

 During his early years as a Minister, he promoted the development of community healthcare using the slogan "Health for All by the Year 2000".

 He oversaw a substantial expansion of the Zimbabwean healthcare and public health systems in the late-1980s and early-1990s.
 This expansion attracted a great deal of favourable attention both at home and abroad.
 The Zimbabwe experience was often held up as an example for other developing countries.
-Stamps took a lot of the credit for this and was frequently asked to address international conferences.
+Stamps was given a lot of the credit for this and was frequently asked to address international conferences.

 His credibility in Zimbabwe was such that he could speak out on various matters that other politicians would exercise caution over.
 For example, his predecessor as Health Minister had dismissed the AIDS epidemic as a fiction invented by the media to cause panic.
 In an interview in 1996, Stamps commented that:

 Ministers have tended to shy away from the issue because it is seen as contaminated.
 AIDS activity by government is not seen as politically beneficial, since it may offend conservative religious and traditional groups and somehow attracts a stigma.
 There are no votes in talking about AIDS.
 Only lost votes."